anchoriteservices/bbn/README.md

 raspberry pi.

-# Steps to create your own LysMarine BBN Edition image
+# Steps to create your own BBN Marine OS image

 * Create GitHub account
 * Fork this project on GitHub